PopeFelix/p5-json-path/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-# AUTHOR

-Aurelia Peters <popefelix@gmail.com>

-# COPYRIGHT AND LICENSE

-This software is copyright (c) 2022 by Aurelia Peters.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.